rosettatype/handjet/README.md

 — David Březina, November 2023

 P.S.
-Warning: variable fonts are relatively new and Handjet sometimes challenges the limits.
-You might get unpredictable, yet beautiful and somewhat amusing, rendering errors in Adobe software.
-We have found that the InDesign 18 has issues with Handjet.
-Please, use an older version of InDesign until we find the cause.
-It works well in browsers as far as we know.
+If you want to do this exercise with your students, have a look at this [Glyphs tutorial](https://glyphsapp.com/tutorials/pixelfont).

 P.P.S.
-If you want to do this exercise with your students, have a look at this [Glyphs tutorial](https://glyphsapp.com/tutorials/pixelfont).

-P.P.P.S.
 To be perfectly clear, I went way beyond what a handjet's grids permit, so only some of the fonts are suited to use with these printers.

+*WARNING: We have found that InDesign 2023 (18+) and Illustrator 2023 (27+) have issues displaying Handjet.
+You can solve this issue by either upgrading to the latest 2024 versions (19.2 and 28.3 respectively) or by downgrading to older versions.
+The font may show unwanted visual artifacts in small sizes in Safari/Webkit due to the specifics of the default rendering setup.
+Change the default anti-aliasing setting in your CSS to eliminate them: `-webkit-font-smoothing: antialiased` (for example).*

 ![Handjet preview](docs/previews/Handjet-preview.svg?raw=true)